mayka-mack/bikeshare/README.md

 ## Troubleshooting

-The following error indicates Pandas is not installed.
+The following error indicates Pandas is not installed:

 ```
 $ python bikeshare.py